-Kim Warnica is an accomplished C-suite executive with more than 20 years of experience in the energy industry.
-She has a deep understanding of the oil and gas sector and broad leadership experience in strategy, finance, crisis management, restructuring, enterprise risk, regulatory matters, and human capital management.
+Kim Warnica is an accomplished C-suite executive with more than 20 years in the boardroom as a trusted advisor.
+She has a deep understanding of the energy industry and broad leadership experience in strategy, finance, crisis management, restructuring, enterprise risk, regulatory matters and human capital management.

 Kim currently serves as Senior Vice President, General Counsel and Secretary of Marathon Oil Corporation (NYSE: MRO) and is responsible for the compliance, legal, information governance, corporate communications and government relations groups.
 Prior to joining Marathon Oil in 2021, she was Executive Vice President, General Counsel, Chief Compliance Officer and Secretary of Alta Mesa Resources, Inc. (formerly NASDAQ: AMR), a $1 billion SPAC, responsible for the ethics and compliance, human resources, facilities, contract administration, corporate communications and legal functions of Alta Mesa.
 Kim determined and implemented corporate strategy while navigating Alta Mesa through restructuring efforts in a complex capital structure with separate credit silos and competing stakeholders in order to maximize enterprise value.
 She is a key strategic advisor to Boards of Directors and has significant expertise in corporate governance, SEC reporting, shareholder relations, executive compensation, liability management, disclosure issues, mergers, acquisitions and divestitures and capital market transactions.